bruderstein/PythonScript/docs/source/intro.rst

 Line 7 registers the callback function for the FILEBEFORESAVE event.
 Notice the square brackets around the ``NOTIFICATION.FILEBEFORESAVE``.
 This is a list, and can contain more than one item (so that the function is called when any of the events are triggered).

 Really, we should improve this function a little.
-Currently, it assumes the file being saved is the active document - in the case of using "Save All", it isn't necessarily.
+Currently, it assumes the file being saved is the active document - but in the case of using "Save All", it isn't necessarily.
 However, it's easy to fix...

 The ``args`` parameter to the function is a map (similar a dictionary in C# or a hashmap in Java), that contains the arguments for the event - many events are signalled for a ``BufferID``, which is the Notepad++ internal number for a particular file or tab.
 We can do things with the bufferID like get the filename, switch to it to make it active and so on.